 2. They have a growth mindset, which leads to progress: Curious people are focused on the possibilities for growth versus the constraints in a situation.
 A classic example of someone who had this mindset is Walt Disney.
 Whenever someone told him that something could not be done or was a bad idea, whether it was doing the first feature-length cartoon (Snow White in 1939) or building large-scale theme park for families (Disneyland), he always found a way to get it done and prove that person wrong.
 He was a bold risk-taker, with an active mind, who was always searching for answers and solutions in his mind.
 Curious people like him are too focused on progress to worry about the limitations and negativity of naysayers.

-- They’re hardly ever bored: A curious person’s mind is like a colorful mosaic with many beautiful colors and textures.
+3. They’re hardly ever bored: A curious person’s mind is like a colorful mosaic with many beautiful hues.
 If you’ve ever been around a curious person, you’ll notice that they have an almost child-like disposition, always on the lookout for the latest news and happenings.
 To them, life is like a thrilling ride that’s filled with a myriad of things that attract their attention, people to meet, things to learn, and new “toys” to play with.
 With their active imaginations, there’s hardly ever a dull moment in their life – one of the big reasons why curious people are the happiest.

 4. They’re often the life of the party: With all the knowledge and enthusiasm that they have for life, curious people often make interesting and engaging conversationalists.
 They always have lots of unusual tidbits of information, anecdotes and stories to share with others.
 They’re also great listeners because of their genuine curiosity about other people.
 Their sincere interest in people is flattering to those who speak with them.
 It makes them come across as being more likable because almost everyone enjoys spending time with individuals who demonstrate an interest in what they have to say, while also maintaining their own interests.